This was originally published in February 2023. We updated it with new information in November 2025.

 How to stay safe and spot signs of hypothermia

-State officials are urging people to stay inside if at all possible and to prepare for potential power outages.
-They said residents should try to keep an emergency kit stocked with about three days' worth of supplies, including blankets, flashlights and extra batteries.
+During past periods of extreme cold, state officials have urged people to stay inside if at all possible and to prepare for potential power outages.
+They recommend keeping an emergency kit stocked with about three days' worth of supplies, including blankets, flashlights and extra batteries.

 For those who are unable to find a safe place to stay inside, this guide from the National Health Care for the Homeless Council has tips on how to stay safe if you must be outdoors during extremely cold weather — though they strongly advise finding a safe indoor space if at all possible.